aboutbits/react-ui/readme.md

 React UI is a very opinionated design library, that is based on React and TailwindCSS.
 The build in theming solution, allows you to change the look and feel of all components.

-Discover futher details about this design library on our [homepage](https://storybook.aboutbits.it/).
+Discover further details about this design library on our [homepage](https://storybook.aboutbits.it/).

 ## Table of content